laxa88/wyngine-kha/README.md

 # NOTES

 Wyngine is currently based on legacy Kha code.
-The most recent (as of December 5 2015) is still unstable and mostly broken, so I have not updated Wyngine to to sync with them yet.
+The most recent (as of December 5 2015) is still unstable and mostly broken, so I have not updated Wyngine to sync with them yet.